AdobeDocs/analytics-platform.en/help/getting-started/cja-upgrade/cja-upgrade-websdk-tags.md

 ---
-title: Create a schema for Customer Journey Analytics
+title: Use Tags to implement the Web SDK for Customer Journey Analytics
-description: Learn about the recommended path when upgrading from Adobe Analytics to Customer Journey Analytics
+description: Learn how to use Tags to implement the Web SDK for Customer Journey Analytics
 role: Admin
 solution: Customer Journey Analytics
 feature: Basics